We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you successfully reset the stuck Bosch dishwasher cycle, give yourself a pat on the back for a job well done.
-But dishwashers have proven stubborn even after resetting through the control board and a manual reset.
-This indicates that something in the system is not working as expected.
+If you successfully reset the Bosch dishwasher’s stuck cycle, give yourself a pat on the back for a job well done.
+But before you pull out the Champagne to celebrate, tread carefully.
+Dishwashers have proven to be stubborn even after being reset through the control board.

 How to Fully Reset A Bosch Dishwasher

-Start by firmly shutting the door and pressing the reset button simultaneously.
+To fully reset your Bosch Dishwasher, start by firmly shutting the door and pressing the reset button at the same time.
 After ten seconds, the paused cycle should resume if the door latching was merely loosened by force from playing with pets or excessive vibration.

-Refusing to resume the function after that reset process indicates that the door switch and latch may be completely broken and out of order.
+Refusing to resume the function after the reset process indicates that the door switch and latch are possibly broken and out of order.
 A broken latch will not hold the door in place, and a broken switch will block the relay of information between different dishwasher components.
 Faulty parts result in a paused or incomplete wash cycle.

-1. Start by switching off the power supply and closing the water supply before you start the inspection or repairs.
-It is even safer if you unplug the power cable or cut power from the circuit breaker before removing the entire machine from the cupboard or counter.
+- Start by switching off the power supply and closing the water supply before you start the inspection or repairs.
+It’s even safer if you unplug the power cable or cut power from the circuit breaker before removing the entire machine from the cupboard or counter.

 2. Cut off the water supply using a valve usually located below the sink.
 If you can’t find it, use the valve located at the household’s main water supply.
 Disconnect the appliance from the inlet pipes.

-3. Disconnect the water outlets, says the drain hose, located behind the front panel below the door.
+3. Disconnect the water outlets behind the front panel below the door.